Death Defying Acts: Plot

-In 1926, 13 years after his mother's death, illusionist Harry Houdini (Guy Pearce) has begun debunking mystics, psychics and others who claim to have paranormal powers.
+In 1926, 13 years after his mother's death, illusionist and escapologist Harry Houdini has begun debunking mystics, psychics, and others who claim to have paranormal powers.
 He offers $10,000 to anyone who can quote his mother's dying words to him.

-Impoverished and uneducated Scottish con artist Mary McGarvie (Catherine Zeta-Jones) and her daughter, Benji (Saoirse Ronan), set their sights on Houdini's reward when he visits Edinburgh on tour.
-Mary has a music hall psychic act that pulls in the public: Benji surreptitiously gathers information on members of the audience, which Mary uses to fake contact with their deceased loved ones.
+Impoverished and uneducated Scottish con artist Mary McGarvie and her daughter, Benji, set their sights on Houdini's reward when he visits Edinburgh on tour.
+Mary has a music hall psychic act that pulls in the public: Benji surreptitiously gathers information on the audience, which Mary uses to fake contact with their deceased loved ones.

 Mary and Benji charm Houdini, spending time with him out of the public eye.
 However, Benji starts feeling isolated as her mother and the magician begin a relationship.
 She also has distressing dreams about being trapped in an underwater tank, and an angel-like figure with red hair.
-While initially suspicious and hostile, Houdini's protective manager, Mr. Sugarman (Timothy Spall), eventually tells Mary and Benji the truth: Houdini, busy doing a show, was unable to visit his mother on her deathbed, and is racked with guilt.
+While initially suspicious and hostile, Houdini's protective manager, Mr. Sugarman, eventually tells Mary and Benji the truth: Houdini, busy doing a show, was unable to visit his mother on her deathbed, and is racked with guilt.

-Mary, wearing Houdini's mother's wedding dress, performs the heavily-publicized act surrounded by a crowd of reporters.
+Mary, wearing Houdini's mother's wedding dress, performs the heavily publicized act surrounded by a crowd of reporters.
 When she has a crisis of conscience and attempts to leave, Benji begins seizing on the ground.
 She utters the words of the Kaddish, addresses Houdini as "Ehrich" (his real given name), and asks (in a mix of German and German-accented English) where he is.
 Houdini says, "I'm here, Mama," and begins crying next to Benji.
 (Whether her fit is genuine or staged is not specified.)
 When a note written to confirm the veracity of the experiment is shown to be blank, Houdini reveals to the press the "eternal shame" he feels because he wasn't able to reach his mother before she died.
-Thus, he was unable to comfort her in her moment of death, and doesn't know her final words.
+Thus, he was unable to comfort her in her moment of death and doesn't know her final words.

 The McGarvies are awarded the $10,000.
 Mary becomes disgruntled, feeling Houdini does not love her as she believed.
 However, he visits the small cottage Mary and Benji share and confirms his feelings for her.
 They make love and spend the night together before Houdini leaves for a performance in Montreal.

 Following Houdini's arrival in Canada, a "Red-Haired Prankster" abruptly punches him in the stomach, fatally rupturing his appendix.
 After calling for a doctor, Sugarman privately reveals that he told Mary and Benji the truth about Houdini's mother, hoping that the staged seance would provide him with closure; Houdini replies, "I know."

-At a movie theater in Scotland, Benji weeps while viewing newsreel footage about Houdini's death, in which he faces the camera and appears to bid goodbye.
-In a voiceover, Benji states that, "Houdini changed our lives.
-And for a wee short while, we taught him how to love."
+At a cinema in Scotland, Benji weeps while viewing newsreel footage about Houdini's death, in which he faces the camera and appears to bid goodbye.
+In a voiceover, Benji states "Houdini changed our lives.
+And for a wee short while, we taught him how to love".